espressif/esp-idf/docs/en/api-reference/network/esp_netif_programming.rst

     config.server_from_dhcp = true;             // accept the NTP offer from the DHCP server esp_netif_sntp_init(&config);

-Then, once we are connected, we could start the service using:
+Once connected, you can start the service using:

 .. code-block:: c